stlgithub/dataportfolio/PowerBI/PowerBI_2/README.md

 ### 3. Measures

-Firstly, I created a measure that allows the user to change between what infomartion is being diplayed (Revenues, Expenses, or Profits) simply by clicking a button.
+Firstly, I created a SWITCH() function that allows the user to change between what infomartion is being diplayed (Revenues, Expenses, or Profits) simply by clicking a button.
 ```
 Selected Measure =
 SWITCH(